Understanding Heat Stress

 In hot environments, your body may have trouble keeping its temperature at a safe level.
 As a result, your body temperature rises to unsafe levels.
 This is heat stress.
 Heat stress can develop quickly.
 It can also be very dangerous to your health.

 To function, your body requires your core temperature stay very close to normal.
 Your body has a normal core temperature of 98.6°F (37°C).
 If the environment is hot or you are very active, your body heats up.
 To keep your core temperature stable, your body releases excess heat into the air.
 The heat leaves your body in two ways: from the blood vessels near the skin's surface and through sweat.

 Blood flow cools your body

 When your body needs to release heat, the blood vessels near the surface of your skin widen.
 Extra blood flows through them.
 This extra blood brings more body heat to the surface, which releases it into the air.
 Your body needs enough water and minerals, such as sodium, to keep blood flowing smoothly to these vessels and to the rest of the body.

 If increased blood flow alone isn't enough, your body also increases the amount that you sweat.
 As sweat dries (evaporates), it cools the skin.
 As you sweat, your body loses water (and some minerals such as sodium and potassium).
 This water (and minerals) must be replaced to keep you feeling well and healthy, and to allow further sweating.

 Conditions that contribute to heat stress

-Medications: If you take medication for heart rate, asthma, kidney disease, or to manage fluid retention, you may be more sensitive to heat.
+Medicine: If you take medicine for heart rate, asthma, kidney disease, or to manage fluid retention, you may be more sensitive to heat.